 While you’re Out There

-Don’t miss the nightlife onboard the cruises – it isn’t a party boat with adventurers often opting for early starts, but beyond the bar, there are evening activities of a different kind, such as stargazing.
+Don’t miss the nightlife onboard the Safari Endeavour – it isn’t a party boat … with adventurers often opting for early starts, but beyond the bar, there are evening activities of a different kind, such as stargazing.